tRPC vs GraphQL (2026)

 const user = await fetch('/users/123').then(r => r.json());

-user.nome; // Typo — no error caught at compile time
+user.nome; // Typo — no compile-time error, fails only at runtime

-Both tRPC and GraphQL solve this but with different trade-offs.
+Both tRPC and GraphQL solve this contract problem, but through fundamentally different mechanisms:

 export const usersRouter = router({